← Sitemap

 2. Freedom: only using free and open source software, i.e. software published under a copyleft or permissive license.
 If the developer ever becomes evil, it will be possible to fork the software.
 The fact that Konqueror was published under the GPL forced Apple and Google to publish the source code for their browser engines (WebKit and Blink) - thus enabling "good" forks (Brave, Ungoogled-Chromium) of "bad" software (Chrome).
 See also FSF Directory

 3. Privacy: using software that respects the user's privacy.
 For example, a service that allows anonymous sign-up or offers end-to-end encryption of all user data.
 A closed source software can by definition not be trusted to respect the users privacy, because there is no way of really knowing what's going on in the background.
-See also PrivacyTools or PrivacyGuides
+See also PrivacyGuides.

 4. Openness: using software that relies on open standards, thereby avoiding vendor lock-in.
 For example, an email provider should be compatible with any email client running on any operating system.